dharmafly/pablo-docs/_posts/2019-01-01-symbols-and-cloning.md

 category: reference
 ---

-See also the documentation on 'Plugins and templates'.
+See also the documentation on 'Templates & plugins'.

 The native approach: `<use>` & `<symbol>`